-Increased Care Planning: Total eligible care planning services rose by 25 per cent in the first six months after the Incentive launch, compared to the previous year. indicating early signs of improved proactive care to be explored in later years.
+Increased Care Planning: Total eligible care planning services rose by 25 per cent in the first six months after the Incentive launch, compared to the same period in previous years (2021-2024).
+This indicates early signs of improved proactive care to be explored in later years.